 In recent years, the Estate has been undergoing extensive restoration.
 Achleanan, the old lodge, and the former housekeeper’s residence have been brought back into use as dwellings for holiday lets.
 The Hermitage, Ach na Criche, The Mains (home farm), the boat house and Drimnin House have been restored; cattle farming has been expanded; new woodlands have been planted and conservation of the ancient woodlands continued.

 Today the Estate is a busy farm, offering stalking, fishing, cycling and hiking activities, has a growing variety of holiday accommodation, is home to a resident wildlife and landscape artist, and can host weddings and musical events in the recently restored chapel.
-The farm has Luing and Highland cattle, and a variety of sheep and wild deer on the hill, selling its meat locally Visitors come to walk the old drove road to the former inn at Doirlinn or to explore the rugged coast, yet Drimnin retains the uniqueness that has always been its hallmark – a peaceful seclusion where human beings can be absorbed by the sea, the hills, the sky, history and a profusion of wildlife.
+The farm has Luing and Highland cattle, a variety of sheep and wild deer on the hill, sells its meat locally.
+Visitors come to walk the old drove road to the former inn at Doirlinn or to explore the rugged coast, yet Drimnin retains the uniqueness that has always been its hallmark – a peaceful seclusion where human beings can be absorbed by the sea, the hills, the sky, history and a profusion of wildlife.

 Drimnin Estate Archive

-The Estate is fortunate in having an extensive collection of documents from the Gordon era as well as a library of papers assembled by the late Joanne Semple, who originated from Onich and stayed at the remote Drumbuidhe farmhouse within the Estate.
+Early inhabitants of Drimnin left behind structural evidence of their presence such as the St Columba's Stone which can be found on the moorland above Drimnin and the Estate is fortunate in having an extensive collection of documents from the Gordon era as well as a library of papers assembled by the late Joanne Semple, who originated from Onich and stayed at the remote Drumbuidhe farmhouse within the Estate.
 It is intended to publish parts of these collections on the website in due course but researchers are welcome to access them at Drimnin by arrangement.
 Contact the Estate Office for details.